 Before consenting, all responsible persons must have been provided with written information describing the proposed activity.

-Before issuing a licence, the NHMRC Licensing Committee must be satisfied that the consent protocols are appropriate and that the donors will receive appropriate information to enable them to make an informed decision about whether to donate the embryo, egg, genetic material or cell to research.
+Before issuing a licence, ERLC must be satisfied that the consent protocols are appropriate and that the donors will receive appropriate information to enable them to make an informed decision about whether to donate the embryo, egg, genetic material or cell to research.

 Guidelines also require that counselling is offered and an explanation about the proposed activity is given.